 In Silico Estimation of the Performance of Transcutaneous CO2 Sensors for Detecting Hypercapnia in Newly Admitted Inpatients

-This work is supported by a grant from the American Thoracic Society ASPIRE fellowship and the NIH T32
+This work is supported by grants from the American Thoracic Society (ASPIRE fellowship), the Intermountain Fund, and the National Institutes of Health (Ruth L. Kirschstein National Research Service Award 5T32HL105321)

 Introduction:

-Studies assessing the prevalence or clinical consequence of hypercapnia require reliable ascertainment of which patients have hypercapnia.
-Arterial blood gas (ABG) sampling is the reference standard test but it is painful and can cause complications so it is not universally obtained.
-An alternative test that doesn’t suffer from these drawbacks may increase recognition and therefore treatment.
-We sought to combine previously reported estimates of transcutaneous CO2 (TcCO2) sensor accuracy with the distribution of arterial partial pressure of CO2 (PaCO2) results obtained across the United States to estimate whether TcCO2 monitors might be accurate enough to be used to identify hypercapnia among hospitalized patients.
+A method to reliably identify which patients have an elevated arterial partial pressure of CO2 (PaCO2) is required to rigorously study hypercapnic respiratory failure.
+Arterial blood gas (ABG) sampling is the reference standard, but it is painful, can cause complications, and is therefore not always obtained in usual care.
+Requiring ABG sampling may dissuade patients from participating in prospective studies, and may result in biased detection of hypercapnia in studies using passive detection.
+We sought to combine previously reported estimates of transcutaneous CO2 (TcCO2) sensor accuracy with the distribution of PaCO2 results to evaluate whether TcCO2 monitors might be accurate enough to identify hypercapnia among hospitalized adults.

 Methods:

-Inpatient encounters occurring Jan 1 to Dec 31, 2022 in which an ABG was drawn on the day of admission were requested from the TriNetX research network (TriNetX, LLC.
-Cambridge, Massachusetts), which aggregates electronic health record data from 76 medical centers across the United States thus summarizing the care of roughly 115 million patients.
-We simulated a TcCO2 reading for each PaCO2 measurement using test performance estimates from the meta-analysis by Conway et al. (Thorax, 2017; 72 studies, 2817 patients) which showed a mean bias of TcCO2 0.085 mmHg lower than PaCO2 and pooled within-study standard deviation of the disagreement of 3.51mmHg).
-Simulated readings were classified as true negatives (both PaCO2 and TcCO2 < 45 mmHg), false positive (PaCO2 < 45 mmHg but TcCO2 ≥ 45 mmHg), true positive (both PaCO2 and TcCO2 ≥ 45 mmHg), or a false negative (PaCO2 ≥ 45 mmHg but TcCO2 < 45 mmHg).
+Inpatient encounters occurring Jan 1 to Dec 31, 2022 in which an ABG was drawn on the day of admission were requested from the TriNetX research network, which aggregates electronic health record data from 76 medical centers and roughly 115 million patients across the United States.
+We simulated a TcCO2 reading for each PaCO2 measurement using test agreement estimates from the meta-analysis by Conway et al. (Thorax, 2017) which estimated a mean bias of TcCO2 0.09 mmHg lower than PaCO2 and a population standard deviation (accounting for both within- and between-study variance) of 4.60 mmHg.
+Results were classified as true negatives (PaCO2 and TcCO2 < 45 mmHg), false positives (PaCO2 < 45 mmHg, TcCO2 ≥ 45 mmHg), true positives (PaCO2 and TcCO2 ≥ 45 mmHg), or false negatives (PaCO2 ≥ 45 mmHg, TcCO2 < 45 mmHg).
+Operating characteristics were subsequently calculated.

 Results:

-158,228 ABGs showed a mean PaCO2 of 42.6 (SD 17.3) mmHg.
+158,228 ABGs were included (57.8% critical care; 54.9% male; 35.3% ventilated; 65.4% non-Hispanic white, 14.4% black, 5.5% Hispanic; mean age 62.1 ± 16.4 years) showing a mean PaCO2 of 42.6 ±17.3mmHg.
 Hypercapnia was present in 47,995 (30.3%).
-Simulated paired TcCO2 measurements would identify 103,246 (65.3%) as a true negative, 6,977 (4.4%) as a false positive, 41,652 (26.32%) as a true positive, and 6,343 (4.0%) as a false negative (Figure 1).
-These results yield the following estimated test characteristics: sensitivity 86.8%, specificity 93.6%, negative predictive value 85.9%, and positive predictive value 94.0%.
+Simulated TcCO2 measurements yielded the following operating characteristic estimates: sensitivity 84.2%, specificity 91.0%, negative predictive value 93.0%, and positive predictive value 80.4%.

 Conclusions:

-Many newly admitted patients with hypercapnia have substantial PaCO2 elevation making the likelihood of a false positive or negative diagnosis of hypercapnia unlikely if reported rates of concordance between TcCO2 and PaCO2 are accurate.
-However, one limitation is that hypercapnic patients who receive ABGs may have higher PaCO2 elevations than those who do not.
-This would lead to a decreased accuracy of TcCO2 among all patients with hypercapnia as compared with the subset who receive ABGs.
-Additionally, the true distribution of disagreement TcCO2-PaCO2 may not be Gaussian and the uncertainty of TcCO2-PaCO2 agreement was not explicitly modeled.
+Our simulation suggests the accuracy of TcCO2 for binary classification of hypercapnia is likely to be high because many admitted patients have PaCO2 values sufficiently far from the threshold to make classification errors unlikely, given reported limits of agreement.
+Two limitations of this work are that patients receiving ABGs may have more extreme PaCO2 derangements than those without ABGs and disagreements between TcCO2-PaCO2 might be non-Gaussian.
+Nonetheless, TcCO2 may be a useful tool to more reliably capture the occurrence of hypercapnia among inpatients.